rabb1tpt/bluetoothland/README.md

 ## Credits

-Created by [Your Name] for the Hyprland community.
+Created by Bruno and Claude Sonnet 4.5 for the Hyprland community.

 Built with ❤️  and frustration at complicated Bluetooth managers.